 Prior to law school, she worked as a Schedule C Political Appointee in the Obama Administration at the US Department of Education.

 Ms. Fine earned her bachelor's degree in Political Science and Theater from Northwestern University.

-- Fujikura Ltd. and Fujikura Automotive America LLC in ongoing complex multi-district antitrust litigation alleging bid rigging and price fixing of automotive wire harnesses and other products arising out of the government's investigation into the auto parts industry.
+- Fujikura Ltd. and Fujikura Automotive America LLC in complex multi-district antitrust litigation alleging bid rigging and price fixing of automotive wire harnesses and other products arising out of the government's investigation into the auto parts industry.
 In re Automotive Parts Antitrust Litigation.